 Texas Plumbing License: There are four different types of Texas plumbing licenses you could apply for, including:

 Each specific license type has its own requirements, but in general, you’ll need to be a citizen or national of the United States, have a minimum of 4,000+ hours of experience, and have gone through specific educational courses in order to apply.

 It’s really important to understand the differences in requirements, so click here if you want to dive deeper into the license you want to apply for.

-Electrician: To become a licensed electrician in Texas, you’ll need to register with the same Licensing Board that handles HVAC licensing.
-Because there are so many different electrician licenses you could apply for, let’s focus on the one that comes after being an apprentice: the Journeyman Electrician license.
+Texas Electrician License: To become a licensed electrician in Texas, you’ll need to register with the same Licensing Board that handles HVAC licensing.
+Because there are so many different Texas electrician licenses you could apply for, let’s focus on the one that comes after being an apprentice: the Texas Journeyman Electrician license.

 You’ll need to submit proof of your experience along with your application; once this experience has been approved, you’ll be sent a postcard with instructions on how to take your Texas Electrician licensing exam.

 Once you’ve passed the exam, download this application form and send it (along with the $30 license fee) to:

 This is where Texas really differs from other states, as your contracting requirements will largely be determined by the city you’re operating in.
 And no two cities have the same requirements, so it’s definitely worth taking the time to understand how your project location affects your business and the particular license you may need to get.

 It’s an understatement to say that there are a lot of cities in Texas, so here’s a quick shortcut to what licensing you may need for your particular city: